 FILE PHOTO: A view shows Ras Lanuf Oil and Gas Company in Ras Lanuf, Libya, March 16, 2017.
 REUTERS/Esam Omran Al-Fetori/File Photo

-U.S. West Texas Intermediate (WTI) crude futures were at $57.23 per barrel, up 36 cents, or 0.6 percent, from their last settlement.
+U.S. West Texas Intermediate (WTI) crude futures were at $56.29 a barrel, up 4 cents from their last settlement.